wazenmai/MIDI-BERT/README.md

 We seperate our baseline model to note-level tasks, which used a Bi-LSTM, and sequence-level tasks, which used a Bi-LSTM + Self-attention model.

+For evaluation, in note-level task, please specify the checkpoint name.
+In sequence-level task, please specify only the output name you set when you trained.

 * Train a Bi-LSTM
 	* note-level task
 	```python